-We expect students to attend the class in person.
-Attendance is recorded using the Canvas attendance app.
-Absences due to personal illness or quarantine requirements, personal or family emergency, and religious holidays for observant students are automatically excused.
-In addition, you are allowed two unexcused absences without impact on your participation grade.
+We follow the MBA Program Attendance Policy.
+Student attendance is expected and required.
+You are responsible for recording your attendance using the Canvas app.
+Absences due to Personal Health, Personal/Family Emergency, and Religious Observance are automatically excused.
+In addition, you are allowed two unexcused absences.
 All lectures are recorded; the recordings are posted on Panopto (see link on Canvas).